Jadeng62/project-student-dashboard-reboot/README.md

 ### Filtering Cohorts

-Based on the home page you can see how on the top it shows "All Cohorts", "Total Fellows: 250."
+Based on the home page you can see how on the top it shows "All Cohorts", "Total Students: 250."
 These are dynamic so they can be manipulated based upon our filtering system.

 \*Insert Cohort Count home page